Skip to content

 A change to the amount is called a modification.
 DCS can help start the process, but the Circuit Court is the only entity that can modify a child support obligation.
 Either parent, or a person with legal custody such as a grandparent, aunt, uncle, or guardian, may file a petition to modify.

-DCS says an order entered after July 1, 2022 may be modified if it was entered three years or more before the petition is submitted, or if there has been a substantial change in circumstances.
+DCS says an order may be modified if it has been three years since the last order was entered, or sooner if there has been a substantial change in circumstances.
 Examples may include income changes, a job loss, daycare costs ending, or a child graduating from high school while other minor children remain on the order.

-The modification page states that a $50 filing fee is required unless the petitioner is receiving certain assistance benefits under South Dakota law, such as TANF, SNAP, Medicaid, child care assistance, or energy assistance.
+The modification form says a $50 filing fee is required unless the petitioner receives certain assistance benefits, such as TANF, SNAP, Medicaid, child care assistance, or energy assistance.
 A filing fee waiver request may also be included.
 Always check the current form and instructions before mailing anything.

 Problem What to do Watch for